 - waste (v.)

-The word also existed in Old English as westan.
+The Germanic word also existed in Old English as westan "to lay waste, ravage."
+Spanish gastar, Italian guastare also are from Germanic.
 Meaning "to lose strength or health; pine; weaken" is attested from c.1300; the sense of "squander, spend or consume uselessly" is first recorded mid-14c.; meaning "to kill" is from 1964.
-Wasted "intoxicated" is slang from 1950s.
-The adjective is recorded from late 13c.
+Waste not, want not attested from 1778.

 - waste (n.)

-Replaced Old English westen, woesten "a desert, wilderness," from the Latin word.
-Meaning "useless expenditure" is recorded from c.1300; sense of "refuse matter" is attested from c.1400.
+Replaced or merged with Old English westen, woesten "a desert, wilderness," from the Latin word.
+Meanings "consumption, depletion," also "useless expenditure" are from c.1300; sense of "refuse matter" is attested from c.1400.
 Waste basket first recorded 1850.
-Waste-paper first recorded 1580s.